ScalablyTyped/Distribution/g/graphql/readme.md

  */
 /**
  * The set of allowed kind values for AST nodes.
  */
-/**
- * Converts an AST into a string, using one set of reasonable
- * formatting rules.
- */
 // Conveniently represents flow's "Maybe" type https://flow.org/en/docs/types/maybe/
 // The GraphQL query recommended for a full schema introspection.